flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 ### A glance at Cell {.tabs-close}

 Having explained all that history and theory, I think we are ready to bring forward the protagonist of this section.
-This is Cell @fig-cell...
+This is Cell [@fig-cell]...

 ![The Cell Broadband Engine (PS3 variant).<br>Designed by IBM for supercomputing and scientific simulation.
 The crossed out 'SPE' means it's disabled (unusable).
 The other 'SPE' on the left is reserved to the operating system.](_diagrams/cell/cell.webp){#fig-cell}